 However, it’s not all about CBD and THC.

 There are more than 80 other cannabinoids in the cannabis plant, each with its own therapeutic values.

-With increasing evidence that marijuana could be an important tool for helping to maintain normal insulin levels, let’s round up the best strains for treating diabetes and see where to get started.
+With increasing evidence that marijuana could be an important tool for maintaining normal insulin levels, let’s round up the best strains for treating diabetes and see where to get started.

 10 best cannabis strains for diabetes